Why Is My Wi-Fi So Slow? Here’s How to Fix It

 High vs. Low

-If you’re like most people, you probably unpacked your new router, located a reasonable outlet location, plugged it in, and simply left it on a whatever was nearby: a shelf, a desk, or even the ground.
+Like most people, you probably unpacked your new router, located a reasonable outlet, and left it on whatever was nearby: a shelf, a desk, or even the ground.
 As it turns out, router height does make a difference.

-That is to say that leaving your router on the ground or behind other objects usually results in noticeably worse performance.
+Leaving your router on the ground or behind other objects usually results in noticeably worse performance.

 Instead, put the router as high up as possible to extend the broadcasting range of the radio waves.
-This also helps clear the router of possible interferences.
+This also helps clear the router of potential interference.

-Concrete & Metals
+Concrete and Metals

 Distance to Router